Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: Preliminaries

 M-convex sets are a central notion in discrete convex analysis \citep{Murota2003-bq}, which is characterized by an exchange property over the integer lattice as follows. \begin{definition}[{\citealt[Section~4.1]{Murota2003-bq}}] A non-empty set of integer points, $X \subseteq \Z^d$, is \emph{M-convex} if the following condition holds: for any $x, y \in X$ and $i \in [d]$ with $x(i) > y(i)$, there exists $j \in [d]$ with $x(j) < y(j)$ such that

 \end{definition} An important property of M-convex sets is the following characterization of optimal solutions to linear optimization over M-convex sets. \begin{proposition}[{\citealt[Theorem~6.26]{Murota2003-bq}}] Let $X \subseteq \Z^d$ be an M-convex set.
-For any $w \in \R^d$ and $x \in X$, the following two conditions are equivalent: \begin{enumerate}[leftmargin=.5cm,itemsep=0pt,topsep=0pt] \item $x \in \argmax\Set*{\inpr{w, x'}}{x' \in X}$. \item $w(i) \ge w(j)$ for all $i, j \in [d]$ with $x - \e_i + \e_j \in X$. \end{enumerate} \end{proposition} That is, an action $x$ is optimal for $w$ if and only if no local exchange of one unit between any two indices $i$ and $j$ that maintains the feasibility can increase the objective value.
+For any $w \in \R^d$ and $x \in X$, the following two conditions are equivalent: \begin{enumerate} \item $x \in \argmax\Set*{\inpr{w, x'}}{x' \in X}$. \item $w(i) \ge w(j)$ for all $i, j \in [d]$ with $x - \e_i + \e_j \in X$. \end{enumerate} \end{proposition} That is, an action $x$ is optimal for $w$ if and only if no local exchange of one unit between any two indices $i$ and $j$ that maintains the feasibility can increase the objective value.
 Intuitively, this property enables us to gain more information about the objective vector $w^*$ from observed optimal solutions compared to the general case.\looseness=-1

 This useful structure indeed appears in various interesting problems.
 Below we present such examples.

 \paragraph{Example 1: Matroids.} Let $\mathcal{B} \subseteq 2^{[d]}$ be a set family over~$[d]$.
 We say $([d], \mathcal{B})$ is a \emph{matroid} if $\mathcal{B}$ is non-empty and satisfies the exchange property, i.e., for any $B_1, B_2 \in \mathcal{B}$ and $i \in B_1 \setminus B_2$, there exists $j \in B_2 \setminus B_1$ such that\looseness=-1